kakush30/Project-7-AB-Test/README.md

 ![6th img](https://raw.githubusercontent.com/kakush30/Project-7-AB-Test/master/img/Untitled6.png)

 The observed value are in 95% confidence interval.
-All Sanity Checks passed.
+Sanity Passed.

 ## Result Analysis

 ![7th img](https://raw.githubusercontent.com/kakush30/Project-7-AB-Test/master/img/Untitled7.png)
 ![8th img](https://raw.githubusercontent.com/kakush30/Project-7-AB-Test/master/img/Untitled8.png)

+#### Summary

+I discarded the use of Bonferroni correction in this experment as it is very conservative.

+The two metrics share the variables like cookies and user-id, they are somewhat correlated to each other.
+If in improvement, the experiment cause to add or minus a metric, that it also going to affect the other metric too.

+The alpha individual would be 0.025 for each of them.

+alpha_indidual = 0.05/2 = 0.025